-If that’s not an option for you, the doctor’s scalpel and laser beam will have to take center stage.
+If that’s not an option for you, the doctor’s scalpel and the laser beam will have to take center stage.

 Who could have thought that inadequate water intake leads to puffy eyes?
-Turns out when you’re not properly hydrated the body tries to hold on to water by storing water in ‘pockets’ in your body.
-Drinking enough or even extra water, if you feel you’re on the dry skin side, will prevent your body from going into water hoarding mode.
+Turns out when you’re not properly hydrated, the body tries to hold on to water by storing water in ‘pockets’ in your body.
+Drinking enough or even extra water if you feel you’re on the dry skin side, will prevent your body from going into water hoarding mode.

 A doctor’s assistance is valuable in combating inflamed sinuses, especially when this condition becomes chronic.

-When stressed and tired, the circulation of blood and fluids in the eye area becomes slow and sluggish, making those fluids gather.
+When stressed and tired, the circulation of blood and fluids in the eye area become slow and sluggish, making those fluids gather.
 Salt from tears may cause fluid retention in the same area.
 Additionally, the blood vessels may stretch and leak, causing not only puffy eyes but dark circles as well.

 A gentle eye massage will help move things along.
 Use a product with gentle and natural exfoliant particles to tenderly assist the movement of stagnant fluids.
-Have a face massage and ask the masseuse to teach you how to do simple gentle eye massages you can do at home.
+Have a face massage and ask the masseuse to teach you how to do simple, gentle eye massages you can do at home.

 Acupressure also greatly improves circulation; it also helps relax the eye area.
 Search for safe tutorials for eye area acupressure points, from books or videos.

-Aside from inflamed sinuses, other health conditions such as thyroid issues or kidney problems, iron deficiency and even hormonal changes, can cause the eyes to puff up.
+Aside from inflamed sinuses, other health conditions such as thyroid issues or kidney problems, iron deficiency, and even hormonal changes can cause the eyes to puff up.